svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/index.md

 The agent supports sliding-window analysis, sustained traffic detection, and intelligent management of camera images to enhance traffic insights.

-The following figure shows the high-level architecture of the Smart Traffic Intelligence Agent, showcasing its core components and their interactions with external systems.
+The following figure shows the high-level architecture of the Smart Traffic Intersection Agent, showcasing its core components and their interactions with external systems.

 <p align="center">
     <img src="./_images/ITT_architecture.png" alt="Architecture" />